Here’s where kids can eat for free over the Christmas holidays 2025

 These are the restaurants and supermarkets where you can save this Christmas

 Between tracking down this year’s must-have toys to paying for childcare, the Christmas holidays can be an expensive time to be a parent.
-Fortunately, if you were hoping to budget for a family day out, there are tons of places where kids can eat for free (or for just £1) over the school holidays.
+Budgeting for a meal out might be lower down on your list of priorities, but if you are planning a family outing, there are plenty of places where kids can eat for free (or for £1) during the school holidays.

-We say ‘free’, but as you’d probably expect, in most cases, you’ll need to buy an adult main, so we’ve also estimated how much your is likely to be bill when taking this into account.
+In most cases, you’ll need to buy an adult main, so these kids’ meals aren’t ‘free’ in the truest sense of the word.
+However, these offers can still help you make significant savings – we’ve estimated how much your bill is likely to be at each location, so you can take that into consideration.

-To be on the safe side, it’s worth checking the restaurant or supermarket’s terms and conditions before you book, as some locations could be excluded.
-You should also tell the server that you want to claim the kids’ eat free offer before you order.
+Before you book, it’s worth checking the restaurant’s terms and conditions, as some locations may be excluded.
+In most cases, you’ll also need to tell the server that you want to claim the kids’ eat free offer as you’re being seated.

-Whether it’s a lunch break in the middle of your food shop or a family meal out, there’s a range of cuisines and options to suit different tastes and budgets, from TGI Fridays to Morrisons.
-See below for where your kids can eat for free or for £1 over the Christmas holidays.
+Whether it’s a lunch break in the middle of your food shop or a family meal out, there’s a range of cuisines and options to suit different tastes and budgets, from Prezzo to Asda.
+Read on to find out where your kids can eat for free (or for £1) over the Christmas holidays.

 For more ways to save, join our money-saving Whatsapp channel